 £57,000 support for North East charities to tackle social issues

-Grant support from the Newcastle Building Society Community Fund at the Community Foundation totalling over £57,000 has been awarded to 21 local charities in a bid to help tackle hardship throughout the North East.
+Grant support from the Newcastle Building Society Community Fund at the Community Foundation totaling over £57,000 has been awarded to 21 local charities in a bid to help tackle hardship throughout the North East.

 The funding will reach beneficiaries across our region, helping to tackle issues including employability, food poverty, debt management, homelessness, social isolation and the environment.